Are you looking for better way to explain complicated data?

 @LisaMLoeffler the Principal Consultant at Genuine Media is a qualified Pinterest addict with more than 700 pins.
 Her boards are full of social media insights.
 Be sure to check out her variety of boards.

 Marvin Smith, a renowned social recruiting technologist.
-The focus of his Pinterest Boards are on social media recruitment and employment topics.
+The focus of his Pinterest Boards is on social media recruitment and employment topics.
 The variety of sources is what makes the board worth a follow.
-Twitter @talentcommunity,
+Twitter @talentcommunity.

 Have you come across any interesting social media infographics interest board worth following that we have missed?
 Please give them a shout in the comments section below.